Bath Installation Cost

 Labour Costs and Timescales

-When you are planning your budget for your new bath, you should remember to include the bat fitter cost.
+When planning your budget for your new bath, remember to include the bath fitter cost.
 If you are getting your whole bathroom done, then this will only be a small part of the bathroom fitting cost.

 There are some situations where the installation costs will be higher.

-Spa bath will require work with electrics so will start at around £450.
-Walking baths also require specialist installation and will have a similar cost.
+Spa bath will require work with electrics, so will start at around £500.
+Walk-in baths also require specialist installation and will have a similar cost.

-Especially heavy baths will require two people to install them so will cost £70 - £140 more.
+Especially heavy baths will require two people to install them, so it will cost £80 to £160 more.

-If you need any pipes moving, then you will have to pay for you plumber's time to complete this.
-You should expect to pay around £70 per hour for this.
+If you need any pipes moving, you must pay for your plumber's time to complete this.
+You should expect to pay around £75 per hour for this.

-An inset or recessed bath will cost a lot more to install if you are not replacing and existing one.
+An inset or recessed bath will cost much more to install if you are not replacing the existing one.
 Either a space will need to be dug out or built.
 The costs for this will vary hugely depending on the exact situation.

 Cost Factors of Installing A Bath